Export Requirements for Taiwan

 - Other ruminant products not identified in A.

-New Jersey - All poultry meat and meat products loaded on-board vessel on or after August 26, 2014 are ineligible for export to Taiwan.*
+- Oregon - All poultry meat and meat products from Oregon loaded on-board vessel on or after December 19, 2014 are ineligible for export to Taiwan.

 - Other meat products such as offal products and game meat are subject to entrance providing the importer has obtained a license from the relevant Taiwan authority.